Deennn/Data_Structure/README.md

 # Data_Structure
-A place to dump my learning of data structure and algorithm cheers
+A place to dump my learning of data structure and algorithm;
+* Here is it to consistency;
+cheers;